NathanRomano/Project-3/README.md

 # Project-3
-Automating data entry by connecting spreadsheets.
-Requires experienced candidate to reduce manual errors and improve workflow by creating an automated system to update interconnected spreadsheets.
+Aims to streamline data entry by developing an automated system that links multiple spreadsheets.
+This system will automatically update connected spreadsheets, including Clean Data, PivotTables, and Charts when data is entered or refreshed.
+Seeking an experienced candidate to improve workflow and reduce manual errors.